-The Secretariats of TC (TCS) and PTC (PTCS) will take the responsible for the provision of secretariat support for implementation of SSOP-II.
+As the organization submitting this proposal, TCS should be project managing the initiative and will work with PTC (PTCS) together taking the responsible for the provision of secretariat support for implementation of SSOP-II.
 And TCS and PTCS could further explore with working groups on possible collaborations and activities related to this aspect for SSOP-II.
+The consultant(s) or full-time project manager is (are) foreseen for the Activity 1 and 2 of the project.